katjawittfoth/Isolation_Forest/README.md

 I narrow my features to "good" features.
 I base my decision on the assumption that if there are outliers (anomalies) in the data, then the best feature to detect them would likely be not normally distributed.
 We know that, the median and the mean in a Gaussian distribution are equal.
 Thus, for all feature, I am calculating normalized difference between median and mean, and define a "good" feature as the one with the difference above a threshold.
 I choose threshold as an average of all differences between median and mean.
 My approach successfully eliminates noisy features.

-Another improvement I have implemented is how I choose the spit point.
+Another improvement I implemented is how I choose the spit point.
 Rather than randomly choosing, I am searching for the "best split" in a while loop by selecting a feature from "good" features and a split value between min and max.
 The best split is the one with the smallest left or right partition, meaning with the most isolation.

 [My implementation of iForest](https://github.com/katjawittfoth/Isolation_Forest/blob/master/iforest.py)